hungptit/tools/README.md

 ## How to use tools ##

-All precompiled binaries should be able to execute on any Linux and MacOS machines.
-To use these binary go to a folder that you want to store **tools** folder then run below commands.
+All precompiled binaries are portable and should be able to execute/run on any Linux and MacOS machine.
+Below are simple setup steps machines assuming git command has already been installed.

 **MacOS**
 ``` shell